GFCIs and Christmas Lights - How to Overcome GFI Related Problems

 When it comes to Christmas lighting and decorating, GFCIs cause more headaches than anything else you’ll deal with.
 Especially in areas that are a little warmer and receive rain instead of snow.

 Before going any further, let me make clear that I’m in no way anti-GFCI.
-They are life saving devices and countless lives have been saved by having them required for outdoor electrical outlets.
+They are life-saving devices and countless lives have been saved by having them required for outdoor electrical outlets.
 In no way do I want to go back to the days before GFCIs when people were frequently seriously hurt or killed from the lethal combination of water and electricity.

-What I’m focusing on in this article are the headaches that GFCIs cause anyone that is installing Christmas lights and decorations, either professionally or at their own home or business.
+What I’m focusing on in this article is the headaches that GFCIs cause anyone that is installing Christmas lights and decorations, either professionally or at their own home or business.
 And I’ll be offering some ways to help to minimize the issues related to moisture and GFCIs.
 I’m also in no way recommending anything that would go against the standards established by the National Electric Code (NEC).